The Maven Meter: Regency Art Hotel

 After about 45 minutes in there, I’m ready to hit that hot tub again!!

-Hotels in Macau that cost less than $500 just aren’t supposed to have a spa this good.
+Hotels in Macau that cost around $500 just aren’t supposed to have a spa this good.

 REGENCY ART HAIR SHOP